Semi-Popular Matchings and Copeland Winners

-\paragraph{\bf Our techniques.} We establish our main algorithmic result (Theorem~\ref{thm:FPRAS_semi}) using a sampling-based procedure (Algorithm~\ref{alg:FPRAS_Semi_Copeland}).
-Sampling matchings from a near-uniform distribution, while extensively studied in theoretical computer science~\cite{MR95}, has not really been explored in the computational social choice literature.
-In this work, we use the sampling approach to search for an almost weak Copeland winner in the space of all matchings (which is exponentially large) in $G = (V,E)$.
-Specifically, we draw two independent samples, each containing $\Theta(\log |V| / \varepsilon^2)$ matchings, from a distribution that is $\varepsilon/4$-close to the uniform distribution in total variation distance.
-By the seminal result of Jerrum and Sinclair~\cite{JS89}, there is an algorithm with running time $\poly(|V|,\log( 1/\varepsilon))$ for generating a sample from such a distribution.
+We establish our algorithmic result (Theorem~\ref{thm:FPRAS_semi}) by using a sampling-based procedure (Algorithm~\ref{alg:FPRAS_Semi_Copeland}).
+Sampling matchings from a near-uniform distribution is well-studied in theoretical computer science~\cite{MR95}, however it has not really been explored much in computational social choice.
+We use the sampling approach to search for an almost semi-popular matching in the exponentially large space of all matchings in $G = (V,E)$.
+Specifically, we draw two independent samples, each containing $\Theta(\log |V| / \varepsilon^2)$ matchings, from a distribution that is $\varepsilon/4$-close to the uniform distribution in total variation distance.\footnote{Informally, the total variation distance between two probability distributions is the largest possible difference between the probabilities that the two probability distributions can assign to the same event.} By the seminal result of Jerrum and Sinclair~\cite{JS89}, there is an algorithm with running time $\poly(|V|,\log( 1/\varepsilon))$ for generating a sample from such a distribution.

 We then pit the two random samples against each other by evaluating all head-to-head elections between pairs of matchings, one matching from each sample, and pick the one with the highest Copeland score in these elections.
-It is easy to see that the chosen matching is a weak Copeland winner `on the sample'~(Lemma~\ref{lemma2}).
-By a standard concentration argument, we are able to show that this matching is an approximate weak Copeland winner with respect to \emph{all} the matchings in the given instance with high probability~(Lemma~\ref{lem:correct}).
+It is easy to see that the chosen matching is semi-popular `on the sample'~(Lemma~\ref{lemma2}).
+By a standard concentration argument, we are able to show that this matching is almost semi-popular with respect to \emph{all} the matchings in the given instance with high probability~(Lemma~\ref{lem:correct}).